There are many forms of advertisements for a service that is supposed to help you make $500 a day with a website.

 That caused my trust level to diminish even more.
 I was also concerned if these ads have some sort of malware on them.
 I would recommend that people run a security scan on their computers if they didn’t prior to reading any of those ads.

 If you read or listen to a video ad…!

 There is nothing transparent in these ads.
-If you see any images where they have a testimonial explaining how a person is making lots of money and the image looks like one of those picture frame photos, most likely it’s a stock photo.
+If you see any images where they have a testimonial explaining how a person is making lots of money and the image looks like one of those picture frames photos, most likely it’s a stock photo.

-In regards to testimonials, I would recommend you ignore them especially when it comes to the making money opportunity online.
+In regards to testimonials, I would recommend you ignore them especially when it comes to making money opportunities online.
 Even though I make money online, everyone is going to have a different experience.
 Yes, it is possible to make money from home, but I recommend you just disregard those testimonials.